wearepal/data-science-types/README.md

 pip install -e .[dev]
 ```

+This will also install numpy, pandas and matplotlib to be able to run the tests.

 ### Checking compliance with Mypy
 The settings for Mypy are specified in the `mypy.ini` file in the repository.
 Just running